Yang--Mills--Connes Theory and Quantum Principal $SU(N)$--Bundles over Toric Non--Commutative Manifolds: Quantum Principal Bundles

-It is worth mentioning that we have decided to use $d=i\,d'$ in order to preserve the anti--Hermitian convention of the differential.
-However, it is also possible to switch to the Hermitian convention in all the structures at this point without any issue.
-Of course, explicit examples of this type of qpb's are presented in \cite{con,lan4}.
+It is worth mentioning that we have decided to use $d=i\,d'$ in order to preserve the anti--Hermitian convention of the differential and of course, explicit examples of this type of qpb's are presented in \cite{con,lan4}.